aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 cdk deploy --app ecs-service.js TriviaBackendProd
 ```

+See the 'api-service-pipeline' example in the [pipelines](../pipelines/) folder for instructions on how to continuously deploy this example with CodePipeline's [CloudFormation deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-CloudFormation).

-### ECS on Fargate, using CodeDeploy blue-green deployments
+### ECS on Fargate (CodeDeploy blue-green deployments, outside of CloudFormation)

-The [codedeploy-blue-green](infra/codedeploy-blue-green/) folder contains examples of the configuration needed to setup and execute a blue-green deployment with CodeDeploy: CodeDeploy appspec file, ECS task definition file, ECS service, CodeDeploy application definition, and CodeDeploy deployment group.
+The [codedeploy-blue-green](infra/codedeploy-blue-green/) folder contains examples of the configuration needed to setup and execute a [blue-green deployment with CodeDeploy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html) directly: CodeDeploy appspec file, ECS task definition file, ECS service, CodeDeploy application definition, and CodeDeploy deployment group.

-The non-service infrastructure (load balancer, security groups, roles, etc) is modeled and provisioned with the AWS CDK.
+The non-service infrastructure (load balancer, security groups, roles, etc) is modeled and provisioned with the AWS CDK and CloudFormation.
 A sample pre-traffic CodeDeploy hook is modeled and provisioned with CloudFormation.
+In this example, the ECS service is initially created outside of CloudFormation, and all future deployments are done directly with CodeDeploy outside of CloudFormation.

 To deploy this example, run the following in infra/codedeploy-blue-green.
 ```